naiyerasif/site/content/blog/2018-08-05-communication-within-a-docker-network.md

     driver: bridge
 ```

 In this case, you don't need any volumes because everything is already in the container.
-Once again, launch the stack by executing `docker-compose -f stack.yml up -d` and access the UI at <http://localhost:4200> that should display the message from the endpoint.
+Launch the stack by executing `docker-compose -f stack.yml up -d` and access the UI at <http://localhost:4200> that should display the message from the endpoint.

 ## References